-The S&P oilfield service index (the "OSX") has substantially underperformed the S&P 500 over the previous three years.
-From January 1, 2018 through December 31, 2020, the S&P 500 has increased by 40% while the OSX has fallen by 70%.
-In 2020, the OSX was down 43% after falling 3% in 2019 and 46% in 2018.
+The S&P oilfield service index (the "OSX") has underperformed the S&P 500 over the previous three years.
+From January 1, 2019 through December 31, 2021, the S&P 500 has increased by 90% while the OSX has fallen by 35%.
+In 2021, the OSX was up 19%, after falling 43% and 3% in 2020 and 2019, respectively.

-According to Spears & Associates, global spending for oilfield equipment and services fell 29% to US\$192 billion in 2020 as the pandemic-induced slowdown in economic activity negatively impacted oil consumption, pricing and upstream investment.
-However, the global oilfield equipment and service market has begun to recover from its low point in the second half of 2020 as rising oil prices and improved operator cash flow have spurred a pick-up in drilling, completion and production activity.
-Comparatively, the oilfield market reached its peak revenue of US\$475 billion in 2014, but dropped by 51% from 2014 levels to US\$234 billion in 2016.
-With improving commodity prices from 2016 to 2019, the global oilfield market rebounded to US\$270 billion in 2019 before running into the aforementioned headwinds of 2020.
+According to Spears & Associates, global spending for oilfield equipment and services rose 3% to US\$202 billion in 2021 as the world continued its recovery from COVID-19 and supply was restored to meet demand.
+The global oilfield equipment and service market has continued to recover from its low point in the second half of 2020 as rising oil prices and improved operator cash flow have spurred a pick-up in drilling, completion and production activity.
+Spears & Associates projects the oilfield equipment and services industry to grow 14% in 2022 as producers continue to grow production modestly.

 The pressure pumping industry provides hydraulic fracturing and other well stimulation services to exploration and production companies.
 Over the last two decades, the pressure pumping market has evolved from an industry dominated by three major players to an industry where smaller, independent operators have made significant strides with technological advances.
-As many shale plays are tight, high pressure reservoirs, drilling these plays requires an increasing number of fracturing stages and more pounds of proppant per fracturing stage.
+As many shale plays are in tight, high pressure reservoirs, drilling these plays requires an increasing number of fracturing stages and more pounds of proppant per fracturing stage.
 Additionally, many operators have utilized pad drilling techniques, which is the practice of drilling multiple wellbores from a single surface location.
-Given the increase in well completion activity from the trough in 2016, the demand for pressure pumping services had increased.
-Spears & Associates estimates the hydraulic fracturing market grew from approximately US\$15 billion in 2016 to US\$35 billion in 2018.
-Since then, the hydraulic fracturing market has contracted by 64% to US\$12 billion in 2020 due to lower completion activity, in part due to E&P operators reduced capital budgets in 2019 and 2020, as a response to the commodity price environment.
+Spears & Associates estimates the hydraulic fracturing market fell from approximately US\$29 billion in 2019 to US\$13 billion in 2020.
+In 2021 the hydraulic fracturing market increased by 19% as operators increased capital spending amid global recovery in the commodity markets.

-Coiled tubing remains the preferred method for drilling out composite plugs and ball seats in horizontal wells after multi-stage fracturing jobs.
-According to Spears & Associates, revenue growth in the North American coiled tubing market increased from US\$4.8 billion in 2010 to a peak of US\$9.1 billion in 2014.
-However, the coiled tubing market in 2015 and 2016 decreased by approximately 38% each year to an estimated US\$3.5 billion in 2016.
-Activity levels recovered in subsequent years but the coiled tubing market declined roughly 40% to US\$3.1 billion in 2020.
+Coiled tubing remains the preferred completion tool for drilling out composite plugs and ball seats in horizontal wells after multi-stage fracturing jobs.
+According to Spears & Associates, revenue declined in the North American coiled tubing market from US\$5.3 billion in 2019 to US\$3.1 billion in 2020.
+Despite the overall recovery of the oilfield market, the coiled tubing market declined another 7% to \$2.8 billion in 2021.